rhyolight/numenta-web/packages/numenta.com/pages/resources/biological-and-machine-intelligence/spatial-pooling-algorithm/_metatags.md

 ---
 title: "HTM Spatial Pooling Algorithm Details"
 header: "Spatial Pooling Algorithm Details"
-description: "This shows a detailed pseudocode implementation of HTM spatial pooling and is meant to be an additional resource to the Spatial Pooling chapter of Numenta's living book, Biological and Machine Intelligence (BAMI)."
+description: "Curious about our spatial pooling algorithm?
+Looking for details on pseudocode and implementation?
+This chapter from Numenta's living book, Biological and Machine Intelligence (BAMI) provides the details and resources you need to understand the high-level concepts and role of Spatial Pooling in biology, and in HTM."
 keywords: "HTM spatial pooling"
 ---